giordamaug/CwisardRP/README.md

 ----------------------

-CwisardRP is a change detection method in video processing based on a weightless neural system, namely WiSARDrp, with the aim of exploiting its features of being highly adaptive and noise–tolerance at runtime.
+CwisardRP is a change detection method in video processing based on a weightless neural system, namely WiSARD<sup>rp</sup>, with the aim of exploiting its features of being highly adaptive and noise–tolerance at runtime.
 In CwisardRP, the changing pixel colors in a video are processed by a an incremental learning neural network with a limited-in-time memory-retention mechanism that allow the